cmu-sei/juneberry/docs/getting_started.md

 ['The Lab Structure'](getting_started.md#The-Lab-Structure), and offers many strategies for specifying the
 workspace.
 1) Assuming the workspace is within the root of the lab, you may run the script from inside the workspace directory.
-In this situation the script chooses the current directory as the workspace directory, and the parent of the workspace directory as the lab root.
+In this situation the script chooses the current directory as the workspace directory and the parent of the workspace directory as the lab-root.
-2) You may run the script from the lab root, and provide one argument.
+2) You may run the script from the lab-root and provide one argument.
 The argument provided to the script will be interpreted as your desired workspace directory.
 As a result of how Docker interprets that directory, we advise providing the full path to the desired workspace directory.
-3) Set the worksapce using the `JUNEBERRY_WORKSPACE` environment variable to override the other values.
+3) Set the workspace using the `JUNEBERRY_WORKSPACE` environment variable to override the other values.
-4) Copy and modify the `enter_juneberry_container` for different workspaces and change as desired.
+4) Copy and modify the `enter_juneberry_container` as desired to accommodate different workspaces.

-For example, the following command will start an instance of the downloaded CPU-only container from within the _workspace_ (i.e. juneberry-example-workspace) directory:
+For example, the following command demonstrates option 1, which starts an instance of the downloaded CPU-only container from inside the _workspace_ (i.e. juneberry-example-workspace) directory:

 ```shell script
 ../juneberry/docker/enter_juneberry_container